strat-web3/avventura-v2/public/montpellier.md

 ## Story Context

-**Jean jean:** A playful, funny, and benevolent character who guides the adventure.
-He's a merchant that sells apple he buys from the peasant at the periphery of the city.
+**Jean-Jean:** A playful, funny, and benevolent character who guides the adventure.
+He's a merchant that sells apples he buys from the peasants at the periphery of the city.
+HE SHOULD APPEAR FREQUENTLY as the main guide.

+- STAY TRUE TO THE STORY: Keep Jean-Jean as the main guide character

 **Educational Objectives:**
 - Discover the life in Montpellier in the 10th century